ahmadalli/public-notes/docs/0100-tech/130-workstation/010-common.md

 #### Zoom

 - Set `Stop when joining` on `Audio` and `Video` settings
+- Enable `Automatically join computer audio when joining` on `Audio` settings
 - Disable `Ask me to confirm when I leave a meeting`

 ### Visual Studio Code